piastry/cifs-utils/mount.cifs.rst

 mapposix
-  Translate reserved characters similarly to ``mapchars`` but use the mapping from Microsoft "Services For Unix".
+  Translate reserved characters similarly to ``mapchars`` but use the mapping from Microsoft "Services For Mac".
+This additionally remaps the double quote and a trailing period or space.

 intr
   currently unimplemented.